Trillium: An Approach to Complimentary and Alternative Medicine (CAM): An Interprofessional Ethics Perspective

 - Apply empathetic strategies that support empathetic interaction with patients

 Presented by: Helen Sklarz; Patient and Family Advisor

-Please RSVP Christine Williams at email@example.com December 13 (Include your name, school, program and year of study)
+To register: Please RSVP to Christine Williams at email@example.com or ext.
+2081 by May 17.
+Include your name, school, program, and year of study.